Relative of woman shot while storming Capitol building calls for review of use of force

 PLAINVILLE, MASS.
-(WHDH) - A local relative of a woman who was fatally shot by U.S. Capitol police on Wednesday believes the officer who opened fire as she and other pro-Trump rioters stormed the halls of Congress should be held accountable for her death.
+(WHDH) – A local relative of a woman who was fatally shot by U.S. Capitol police on Wednesday believes the officer who opened fire as she and other pro-Trump rioters stormed the halls of Congress should be held accountable.

 Ashli Babbitt, 35, of San Diego, whose family described her as an Air Force veteran and avid supporter of President Donald Trump, was shot when an angry mob forced their way into the House chamber, where members of Congress were hiding, according to the Capitol Police Department.